 -TENNESSEE RESIDENTS: Include proof of residence or proof that the entry was shot predominantly in the state of Tennessee.

--Accepted entries must submit at least one digital, horizontal 300dpi still photo from the film and at least one web-ready still at 72dpi and 560x315 pixels.
+-Accepted entries must submit at least one digital, horizontal 300dpi still photo from the film.

--Selected films must who submitted a rough cut MUST submit a copy of the final edit of their film on Vimeo or other digital streaming service.
+-Selected films who submit a rough cut MUST submit a copy of the final edit of their film on Vimeo or other digital streaming service.

--Notification of Festival acceptance status is scheduled to be given to all entrants on July 10, 2020.
+-Notification of Festival acceptance status is scheduled to be given to all entrants on or around July 16, 2021.

 VIRTUAL REALITY COMPETITION RULES

-All submissions must be made digitally through FilmFreeway.
-Platforms: All submissions must be able to be experienced via one of the following platforms: HTC Vive, Oculus Rift, Samsung Gear VR, or Google Cardboard.
-If released, all experiences must have download link submitted to NashFilm AND a submission form filled out on FilmFreeway for submission to be considered complete.
+All VR submissions must be submitted digitally through FilmFreeway.
+Platforms: All submissions must be able to be experienced via one of the following platforms: HTC Vive, Oculus Rift, Samsung Gear VR.

 FILM COMPETITION FAQ